A Centennial 13’er Challenge

 - Water purification system: We recommend simple iodine tablets, but pumps are acceptable.

 - Hiking/Alpine boots: Sturdy, waterproof, comfortable boots.
 Please contact us with questions or further recommendations.

-- Socks: 2-3 pair of medium weight wool or synthetic blend socks.
+- Socks medium weight wool or synthetic blend socks.

 - Hats: one with brim, one for warmth

 - Sunscreen and lip balm: water/sweat-proof

 - Personal first-aid kit: for your personal meds/needs; guide will have a large one as well